mjal/maxime.lalis.se/content/posts/usecases-of-proxy-voting.md

 In such system, an event `Delegate(Alice,Bob)`, signed by Alice, would means that Alice is giving his voting power to Bob.

-*It might sound wrong because it would make vote selling trivial.
-However, there are interesting use cases.*
+*It might sound wrong because it would make vote selling trivial, but it remains a powerful primitive that has interesting use cases.*

 ## Decentralized voter list management